brenmcnamara/Portfolio/ML-Job-Manager/Worker-Directives.md

 was initialized by another worker, the directive is forwarded from the service to the requesting worker to indicate that the work is starting.

+- requestingWorkerLocalExecutionID: This id is the one provided by the requesting worker of the routine.
+It is used within the requesting worker to resolve the routine execution.

+- routineID: The [routine id](./Routine-ID.md) that is starting.

+- arguments: The serialized arguments with which this routine is starting.

+_Parms_

 `v1.routine.completed`

 When a worker completes a routine, it must communicate to the service that the